 “These are the types of programs that people want and that are attracting them to companies right now,” she said.
 “They better the community.
 They improve people’s happiness.
 They make them feel more engaged when they are sitting at their desk.”

-Conversely, companies that create aspirational workplaces foster a culture of inclusion, purpose, listening, caring and empathy.
+Companies that create aspirational workplaces foster a culture of inclusion, purpose, listening, caring, and empathy.

 How to establish your own VTO program

 Salesforce has donated more than $530 million and 7.3 million hours since our founding.
 The company might be an outlier in the resources it devotes to VTO programs — Olsen’s team, for example, has 25 people dedicated to it — but there are steps that you can take to establish your own VTO initiatives.
-Some tips:
+Here are some tips:

-Think about your specific goals rather than throwing time or money at any random problem.
+Think about your specific goals rather than spending time or money on any problems.
 What change do you want to affect, and where can you have the biggest impact?
-Formalize your goals in writing, and make sure all employees are aware of them and how they can participate.
+Formalise your goals in writing, and make sure all employees are aware of them and how they can participate.
 Doing so will give everyone something to rally around.

 Plan with scale in mind, but within the budget you have

-At Salesforce, employees who hit at least 7 milestones — repeat volunteer engagements, donating skills, joining a board, organizing a team event, etc. — are entered into a lottery for a grant to an eligible organization of their choice.
-That’s in addition to standard company matches to eligible organizations.
+At Salesforce, employees who hit at least 7 milestones — repeat volunteer engagements, donating skills, joining a board, organising a team event, etc. — are entered into a lottery for a grant to an eligible organisation of their choice.
+That’s in addition to standard company matches to eligible organisations.

 Volunteer time off is the evolution of employee engagement